MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 Once you’ve created the files for your skill, you must load them onto your robot before you can run them.
 The two methods for loading skills onto Misty are:

 * the [Misty Skill Runner](../../skills/tools/#misty-skill-runner) web tool, which provides a simple upload feature
-* a REST tool such as Postman that can send a `POST` request to the dedicated `SaveSkilltoRobot` endpoint for skill deployment
+* a REST tool such as Postman that can send a `POST` request to the dedicated `SaveSkillToRobot` endpoint for skill deployment

 The Skill Runner provides a graphic interface for uploading code, meta, image, and audio files for your skills.
 When you use the endpoint for the `SaveSkillToRobot` command, you compress the code, meta, and asset files into a .zip file and send them to the robot with your request.